Comparative Bioavailability: FDA Submission Requirements Explained

 - FDA requires 90% confidence intervals for Cmax and AUC ratios (test/reference) to fall within acceptance criteria, typically 80-125% for most drugs, though narrower ranges (90-111%) apply to narrow therapeutic index drugs and wider approaches exist for highly variable drugs.

-- Crossover study designs are preferred over parallel designs because each subject serves as their own control, reducing inter-subject variability and enabling smaller sample sizes (24-36 subjects vs. 72-108 for parallel designs).
+- Crossover study designs are often preferred over parallel designs because each subject serves as their own control, reducing inter-subject variability when crossover is scientifically and operationally feasible.

 - Study success depends on adequate planning: proper washout periods (minimum 5 half-lives), validated bioanalytical methods per FDA's 2018 guidance, sufficient PK sampling to capture at least 80% of AUC, and pre-specified statistical analysis plans aligned with FDA expectations.

-- Early FDA interaction through Pre-IND or Type C meetings can prevent costly study failures by confirming acceptance criteria, study design appropriateness, and bridging strategies before committing resources to expensive clinical trials.
+- Early FDA interaction through Pre-IND or Type C meetings can help align study design, acceptance criteria, and bridging strategy before the clinical program is locked.

 - ---